mikependon/RepoDB/Docs/_build/html/_sources/pages/repository.rst.txt

 		}
 	}

-**Note**: The multiple mapping also supports the Stored Procedure by binding it to the entity object.
+**Note**: The multiple mapping also supports the Stored Procedure by binding it to the `DataEntity` object.